KatchyPotato/Fragmented/gametitle_proposal.md

 Antagonists: The Shadows that stir underneath the world, in a 4-dimensional space known as the void.
 They are the essence of evil, banished there by the goddesses.

-Eiya: The goddess of land.
+Eiya: The goddess of creation.
 She created the physical world and universe.
 Her yellow aura resembles the sun.

 Kiya: The goddess of life.
 She created everything that lives in the world, from the humans to the monsters.
 Her green aura resembles life.